 Key Takeaways

-• PIC time is the biggest difference.
-EASA ties it to the designated commander.
-The FAA ties it to the sole manipulator of the controls.
+- PIC time is the biggest difference.
+EASA has specific PIC logging cases and no general sole-manipulator rule.
+The FAA lets a rated sole manipulator log PIC in many cases.
 The same flight can produce vastly different PIC hours.